TNuzzi/wriststrap/README.md

 ### wriststrap.dialog
 A simple dialog widget which allow for animating a dropdown dialog.
 The widget does not contain the content rather takes a `View` that has content.

+NOTE: At this time, this picker is not a visual widget and can't be added via the `Require` tag.

 ![Dialog](http://tnuzzi.github.io/wriststrap/imgs/dialog-widget.png "Dialog")

 Example Content `View`